Ellison Street Project

 ** Bonds are proposed to be sold for the downtown TIF

-• Lighting and landscaping to match Ellison Street upgrades would be added to provide better connectivity and make the area safer.
+• Lighting and landscaping to match Ellison Street upgrades have also been added to provide better connectivity and make the area safer to walk.

 Ellison Project History